eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- You will also have opportunities to develop statistical models to forecast full system performance using developer metrics, critical scenario testing, and past performance.
 	- Masters degree in engineering, data science, statistics, or mathematics
 	- 5+ years of relevant Industry experience in robotics or autonomous systems
 + skill set:
+	- At Nextdoor, machine learning is starting to transform our product through personalization, driving major impact across different parts of our platform including our newsfeed, our notifications, and our ads relevance.
+Our machine learning team is lean but hungry to drive even more impact and make Nextdoor the neighborhood hub for local exchange.
+We are scrappy and believe that ML will be an integral part of making Nextdoor valuable to our members.
+We also believe that ML should be ethical and encourage healthy habits and interaction, not addictive behavior.
+We are looking for great engineers who believe in the power of local community to empower our members to make their communities great places to live.
+	- The Impact You’ll Make
+		* You will be part of a scrappy and impactful team building data-intensive products, working with data and features, building machine learning models, and sharing insights around data and experiments.
+Some of the current products / projects you could work on include the newsfeed, ad relevance, search, notifications, trust and safety, and neighborhood vitality.
+You will build critical decision-making models for the product, enhancing the relevance and value of our products.
+Finally, you will help build the foundational patterns that ML engineers will use for years to come as we ramp up our effort to introduce machine learning into our platform.
+		* Collect and gather datasets to build machine learning (ML) models that make real-time decisions for the Nextdoor platform
+		* Analyze datasets and and use important features to build low-latency models for decisions that need to be made quickly
+		* Deploy ML models into production environments and integrate them into the product
+		* Run and analyze live user-facing experiments to iterate on model quality by measuring impact on business metrics
+		* Collaborate with other engineers and data scientists to create optimal experiences on the platform
+	- What You’ll Bring to The House
+		* B.S. in Computer Science, Applied Math, Statistics, Computational Biology or a related field
+		* 5+ years of industry/academic experience applying machine learning at scale.
+		* Proven engineering skills.
+Experience writing and maintaining high-quality production code.
+Python experience a plus.
+		* Ability to work with and analyze large amounts of data.
+		* Ability to succeed in a dynamic startup environment.
+	- Bonus Points
+		* Experience building ML products at large consumer-facing companies
+		* Experience building ML products related to ads relevance or newsfeed products
++ skill set:
 	- R&D Director - ML Systems
 	- We are a Cambridge-based startup developing a revolutionary B2B SaaS product for automated synthesis of ultra-efficient Intelligent Systems.
 Our product will empower Edge AI & Robotics companies to achieve supreme efficiency and flexibility, while slash the development time and costs tenfold.